 Everyone has different reasons why they think becoming a property agent is the correct career choice for them.
-They enjoy helping people buy the perfect home, reaping from the benefits of earning large earnings or exploring the excitement of the real estate market.
+They enjoy helping people buy the perfect home, reaping from the benefits of earning large earnings or exploring the real estate market’s excitement.

 But, one question consistently comes from people looking to enter the real estate industry: “How do I become a real estate agent and what do I need to know?”

 |1.
 The difference between Real Estate Agent (REA) and Real Estate Negotiator (REN)|

 Before we can start writing any chapters on life as a property agent, the first step is to understand the differences between a real estate negotiator and a real estate agent.

 Real Estate Negotiator (REN) are individuals working alongside licensed real estate agents (REA) but do not have full qualifications and accreditation.
 Real estate negotiators are still accredited in their own way and must be registered with the Board of Valuers, Appraisers, Estate Agents and Property Managers (BOVAEA).

 They must attain the following requirements to be employed by the Real Estate firm; they must attend a two-day course on Real Estate and be issued a certificate of attendance.
 With the certificate, they can seek employment either on a ‘Contract of Service’ or ‘Contract for Service’ with a Real Estate firm.

 Whatever real estate agency associated with them will apply for the REN Tag with the BOVAEA.